n3tuk/documentation/content/documentation/vault-cluster.md

 title: Vault Cluster
 date: 2023-07-19T11:27:02+01:00
 description: |-
-  An overview of the documentation for n3tuk, with links to core sections and important pages.
+  Documentation on the set up and configuration of the Vault cluster in the n3tuk Organisation.
 summary: |-
-  An overview of the documentation for `n3tuk` with links to core sections and important pages.
+  Documentation on the set up and configuration of the Vault cluster used in the `n3tuk` Organiation for the hosting of secrets, credentials, and OIDC support.
 tags:
   - documentation
   - clusters